Travelling Pyongyang North Korea – Part 8

 I asked Kim if he enjoys it the farming..
 He said he prefers the harvest as it is not as hard on the back, but that he enjoys both seasons as it is such a social event where he gets to spend time with those same 10 people twice a year.
 Every person in the North Korea does the farm work.
 The system in pretty great for Kim, as it is a break from normal life.

-When we were travelling Pyongyang North Korea, I had seen a sign earlier on the drive and asked Kim to translate the words.
+Earlier, when we were travelling from Pyongyang North Korea and passed through a village, I had noticed a sign and asked Kim to translate the words.
 It was the image of a farmer and said in Korean, “Let Us Help Farming!”

-When we arrived back in Pyongyang and headed to the Yanggakdo International Hotel, it was around 21:00.
+When we arrived back in Pyongyang and headed to the Yanggakdo International Hotel after dinner, it was around 21:00.
 I had been pressuring Kim to take me out to a bar where the workers go in Pyongyang a couple of days earlier, but that night was the anniversary of the war so nothing was open.

-I wanted to see the city at night and I really wanted a break from this organized tourism and I wanted a small piece of my own version of the city.
+I wanted to see the city at night and I really wanted a break from the organized tourism.
+I wanted a small piece of my own version of Pyongyang North Korea.

-Kim did not want to go out, but I cranked up the pressure very hard and guilt-tripped him about my torture on the tour with the Chinese for the past two days, and now he was going to make me room with one of them for the night.
+Kim did not want to go out, but I cranked up the pressure very hard and guilt-tripped him about my torture on the tour with the Chinese for the past two days in Kumgang, and now he was going to make me go to the hotel double-room that I was going to have to share for the first time with one of them.
 I felt bad about the guilt-trip, but I had to be selfish because it was my only chance to see the city.
-I knew he wanted nothing more than for me to go to bed, but after a 90 second intensive and convincing rant, he caved in and agreed to take me out.
+I knew that Kim wanted nothing more than for me to go to bed, but after a 90 second intensive and convincing rant, he caved in and agreed to take me out.

 Kim made a few phone calls and then spoke to another guide.
 The other guide told Kim that there was a Mexican in the hostel who would probably want to go out as well.
-That sounded fine to me, so the other guide went to find a man my age named Juan-Carlos (So Mexican!) and the four of us got into the car with a driver and we went to a bar.
+That sounded fine to me, so the other guide went to find a man my age named Juan-Carlos (how Mexican!), and the four of us got into the car with a driver who took us to a bar.

-The place was completely empty except for the four of us and the driver when we entered.
-Juan-Carlos and I ordered a round of beer, a bottle of soju (Korean liquor – My brain quickly reminded my mouth that soju makes me slur…), and a juice for the driver.
-That was at about 22:00.
+The bar establishment was completely empty except for the four of us and our driver when we entered.
+Juan-Carlos and I ordered a juice for the driver, a round of beers for everyone else, and a bottle of soju: Korean liquor that quickly reminded my brain to make my mouth slur every time I talked immediately thereafter the initial shot… That was at about 22:00.
 I would later find out that when Kim was on the phone earlier at the hotel, he was calling bars and had to convince a manager to open one up for us and the manager had to get girls to come in to serve us as bars in Pyongyang close at 20:00.
+Ahh, more self-guilt on behalf of my guilt trip.

 I knew the nightlife would be quiet here in North Korea, but I had no idea it would not even exist after 8pm…

-We got back to the Yanggakdo International Hotel to go to bed as I had originally been expected to do a couple of hours before.
+We headed back to the Yanggakdo International Hotel to go to bed as I had originally been expected to do a couple of hours before.

 When I knocked on the door of my room and the older Chinese man who I was sharing my room with allowed me in, as a father would who was waiting for his son to get home at curfew.